Negative Self-Talk

 The best way to cope with negative self-talk is by reinforcing positivity.
 Remind yourself of your strengths and successes, no matter how small they may be.

 Ensure you’re setting boundaries for yourself and others to keep a positive mindset.
-Talking positively will help you stay motivated and inspired to accomplish whatever goals you’ve set out for yourself!
+Talking positively will help you stay motivated and inspired to accomplish whatever goals you’ve set for yourself!

 Is it possible to eliminate negative self-talk?